robcthegeek/TomatoTimer/ReadMe.markdown

 ## Project Canned

 I have been really struggling to get some motivation behind this project.
-If I am unable to get some steam behind it, I don't think I could build a product worth using (I am a huge fan of [dogfooding](http://en.wikipedia.org/wiki/Eating_your_own_dog_food).
+If I am unable to get some steam behind it, I don't think I could build a product worth using (I am a huge fan of [dogfooding](http://en.wikipedia.org/wiki/Eating_your_own_dog_food)).

 Therefore, **I have decided to no longer try and maintain this project**.

-I will naturally leave the code up here on GitHub for as long as possible. **It may be removed at some point, so if you are interested in the project, then I would recommend forking it.
+I will naturally leave the code up here on GitHub for as long as possible. **It may be removed at some point, so if you are interested in the project, then I would recommend forking it**.

 ## Roadmap